arv100kri/Cognitive-Services/Content/en-us/KES/Expressions.md

 ### Composite Function
 `Composite(expr)`

 Returns an expression that encapsulates an inner expression composed of queries against sub-attributes of a common composite attribute.
-The encapsulation enforces that the composite attribute of any matching data object has at least one value that individually satisfies the inner expression.
-Note that query expressions on sub-attributes of a composite attribute has to be encapsulated using the Composite() function before it can be combined with other query expressions.
+The encapsulation requires the composite attribute of any matching data object to have at least one value that individually satisfies the inner expression.
+Note that a query expression on sub-attributes of a composite attribute has to be encapsulated using the Composite() function before it can be combined with other query expressions.

-For example, the following expression returns academic publications by "harry shum" while he is at "microsoft":
+For example, the following expression returns academic publications by "harry shum" while he was at "microsoft":

 ```
 Composite(And(Author.Name="harry shum",